Nickchapman3773/Uranium-Fever/docs/frequentlyaskedquestions.md

   - OP - The mod has been optimized in some fashion.
   - MG - The plugin has been merged into a master patch.
   - FL - The plugin has been flagged as ESM.
-  - INF - The mod has been inlined into the UF installer.
+  - INF - The mod has been inlined into the Uranium Fever Wabbajack Installer.
   - AEN - The mod has been included despite defaulting to disabled.
   - CDN - The mod is being hosted on the Wabbajack server.
   - SQ - The mod is disabled in the Standard Quality Profile.